-The child’s ability to adjust to new homes, schools, and communities
+- The child’s ability to adjust to new homes, schools, and communities

-	This is a basic list which may be considered when granting custody or determining parenting time, but our child custody lawyers in Lancaster, Ohio will ensure that a comprehensive look at all factors is conducted if you select our dedicated lawyers to represent your interests.
+This is a basic list that may be considered when granting custody or determining parenting time, but our child custody lawyers in Lancaster, Ohio will ensure that a comprehensive look at all factors is conducted if you select our dedicated visitation lawyers to represent your interests.

 Visitation rights for non-parents, which includes grandparent visitation, can be granted if the following conditions are met: